Samuel-Duque/Samuel-Duque/README.md

 - 📫 How to reach me **samuellocatel@gmail.com**

-- 📄 Know about my experiences [Dedicated and enthusiastic programmer with a strong foundation in Python, data structures in C, and front-end web development skills.
-Seeking opportunities to apply my programming expertise and expand my knowledge in machine learning and neural networks.](Dedicated and enthusiastic programmer with a strong foundation in Python, data structures in C, and front-end web development skills.
-Seeking opportunities to apply my programming expertise and expand my knowledge in machine learning and neural networks.)
+- 📄 Know about my experiences: Dedicated and enthusiastic programmer with a strong foundation in Python, data structures in C, and front-end web development skills.
+Seeking opportunities to apply my programming expertise and expand my knowledge in machine learning and neural networks.

 <h3 align="left">Connect with me:</h3>
 <p align="left">